By Nathalie Lagerfeld & Jaimie Seaton

 Regardless of the topic, target audience, or where the piece is ultimately published, good thought leadership will strengthen your brand and build trust and establish credibility between the writer (or company) and the reader.
 Developing the right thought leadership topic can be a significant time investment, but in our experience that investment has great returns.

 Want help developing your next thought leadership piece?
 Get in touch with Hippo’s experienced editorial team.

-Nathalie Lagerfeld is the Executive Editor of Hippo Thinks, and Jaimie Seaton is the Associate Editor.
+Nathalie Lagerfeld is the Executive Editor and Jaimie Seaton is an Editor at Hippo Thinks.